Here we’ll share some of our marketing principles for small and medium-sized brands trying to grow their business in 2018.

 Business in 2018

-Early-stage investing is trending downward, and the sharp upturn and subsequent cryptocurrency price correction has shown the world the dangers of unchecked economic confidence.
+Early-stage investing is trending downward, and the sharp upturn and subsequent cryptocurrency price correction have shown the world the dangers of unchecked economic confidence.
 Are we easing into an economic bubble in 2018?

 What to do?